pa-git/Snowflake-notes/README.md

-# Snowflake
+# Snowflake notes

-Notes for jump starting your Snowflake journey
+A collection of notes to jump start your Snowflake journey